3fon3fonov/exostriker/README.md

 DONE

-*Compiling the fortran fitting routines, OK? (you must, if you haven't done it already!)*
+*Compiling the Fortran fitting routines, OK? (you must if you haven't done it already!)*

 1) Yes
 2) No
 *#?
 1*

-*Compiling Symba/mvs and other N-body routines, OK? (you must, if you haven't done it already!)*
+*Compiling Symba/mvs and other N-body routines, OK? (you must if you haven't done it already!)*

 1) Yes
 2) No
 *#?
 1*

-**Thats it!
+**That's it!
 Then simply:**

 $ python es_gui.py